Communications Office Staff

 Before coming to CC in 2002, Jen was a newspaper journalist, copy editor, and freelance writer.
 In 1999, she wrote and published “A Woman’s Guide to Mountain Biking” for W.W.
 Norton and Co.
 She spends free time in the mountains hiking, biking, camping, Nordic skiing, and looking at wildflowers.

-B.S. in Speech Communications; minor in Journalism, Southern Illinois University Carbondale
+Degree: B.S. in Speech Communications; minor in Journalism, Southern Illinois University Carbondale

-Associate Director of Web Communications
+Director of Web & Digital Media

 Mark has been helping to build the Web for over a decade, with most of that time spent in higher education.
 With a passion for figuring out how things work, he has gained experience in: the programming, scripting, markup, and style languages used on the Web; digital graphic design, video and audio production; photography and image manipulation; and even some database management and server administration.